Asamoah Gyan: Sunderland

 On 31 August 2010, Gyan signed for Premier League club Sunderland on a four-year deal for a club record £13 million.
 Gyan was later given the squad number 33 shirt at Sunderland.
 He scored on his Sunderland debut against Wigan Athletic on 11 September after coming on as a substitute for Danny Welbeck.
 The match ended in a 1–1 draw with Antolín Alcaraz scoring Wigan's equaliser.
 He marked his first start for Sunderland by netting their only goal in their League Cup exit at the hands of West Ham United.
 Gyan scored twice on his first Premier League start for the club in a 2–0 win against Stoke City on 6 November.
 His first goal came in the 9th minute when a Nedum Onuoha shot was parried by goalkeeper Asmir Begović, with Gyan on hand to tap home the rebound and his second came in the 86th minute, to secure a 2–0 victory for the Black Cats.
 Three days later, he followed this up by scoring the equaliser against Tottenham at White Hart Lane in a 1–1 draw as Sunderland moved up to seventh in the table.
 He also scored a goal in Sunderland's 3–0 victory at Stamford Bridge against Chelsea.
 Gyan scored Sunderland's third goal in their 3–0 victory over Blackburn Rovers on 1 January 2011.

 On 16 January 2011, he started against local rivals Newcastle United, scoring a 94th-minute equaliser, preventing Newcastle gaining their second win of the season against Sunderland.
 Gyan added to his impressive goalscoring tally with a goal away at Stoke City on 5 February 2011.
 He scored an 11th-minute goal against Tottenham on 12 February 2011.
-Gyan's next goal came on 23 April as Sunderland beat Wigan Athletic 4–2, a match which ended prematurely for the forward as he was substituted following a hamstring injury which is expected to see him miss the remainder of the season.
+Gyan's next goal came on 23 April as Sunderland beat Wigan Athletic 4–2, a match which ended prematurely for the forward as he was substituted following a hamstring injury which was expected to see him miss the remainder of the season.
 Gyan did recover in time to feature in Sunderland's last game of the season at West Ham but didn't add to his tally finishing his first season in English football with 10 league goals.
-Gyan took the squad number 3 shirt for the 2011–12 season, the same squad number he wears for Ghana.
+Gyan took the squad number 3 shirt for the 2011–12 season, the same squad number he wore for Ghana.